Opaque (rapper): History

 Opaque was in the group Valuable Scamps which he established with Small MC, Kenny Bong and DJ Daniel Gude.

 After a few years the group disbanded, and he instead became associated with Tommy Tee's then newly established label Tee Productions.

 From 1997 to 2000, Opaque was a guest artist on releases from Warlocks, Tommy Tee, Helen Eriksen, N-Light-N (Now known as Son Of Light) and diaz.
 He also participated on Tee Productions compilation albums T.P.
 Allstars: Norske Byggeklosser and ScandalNavia Vol. 1.

 Opaque & Kenny Bong have since been affiliated with The Loudmouf Choir, a distinctive group, which both Tommy Tee and the American rapper Sean Price are members of.
 The group is most noted for singing choruses on songs for artists like Smif-N-Wessun, Ken Ring, Krs-one and Buckshot.
-A single from their album Cameltoe named Skankboxx featuring Sean Price was released 16 on December 2011.
+A single from their album Cameltoe named Skankboxx featuring Sean Price was released on 16 December 2011.

 On 13 April 2012 their debut album Cameltoe was released.

 Opaque is primarily an English-language rapper, but on some releases he raps in his native language under the alias Mae, among others on ScandalNavia Vol. 1 and Jesse Jones debut album 12 blokker, 1 vei inn.